Ehsan-U/scrapy-patchright/README.md

 ## Installation

-`scrapy-playwright` is available on PyPI and can be installed with `pip`:
+`scrapy-patchright` is available on PyPI and can be installed with `pip`:

 ```
-pip install scrapy-playwright
+pip install scrapy-patchright
 ```

 `playwright` is defined as a dependency so it gets installed automatically,